jorgecarleitao/django-sphinxql/docs/expression.rst

 Values
 ------

-.. currentmodule:: sphinxql.types
+.. class:: types.Value

-.. class:: Value
+    Subclass of :class:`~core.base.SQLExpression` for constant values.

-    Subclass of :class:`SQLExpression` for constant values.
     Implemented by the following subclasses:

     * ``Bool``
     * ``Integer``